-Content courses develop an understanding of the structure, skills, core concepts, ideas, values, facts, methods of inquiry, and uses of technology in the specific discipline or subject area.
-While the division considers all students majoring in education as education majors, specialty content courses that make up the certification areas or majors in Business, English, Social Sciences, Mathematics, Biology, the elementary cognate, and the dual degree teacher education programs are determined by the respective divisions.
+Content courses develop in students an understanding of the structure, skills, core concepts, ideas, values, facts, methods of inquiry, and uses of technology in the specific discipline or subject area.
+While the division considers all students majoring in education as education majors, specialty content courses that make up the certification areas or majors in Business, English, Social Sciences, Mathematics, Biology, and the elementary cognate are determined by the respective divisions.
 The required content courses by major are:

-А. Elementary Educati on
+A. Elementary H Education

-EDE 332 Methods & Materials of Teaching Reading K-8 3
+332 Teaching Reading Grades 3-8 3

 RDL 338 Diagnosis & Treatment of Reading Disabilities 3

 EDE 336 Creative Expressions for Teachers 3

 EDE 331 Mathematics for Teachers 3

 EDE 334 Science for Teachers 3

 EDE 333 Social Science for Teachers 3

-RDL 337 Language Arts 3
+RDL 337 Developmental Approach to Reaching & Literacy 3

-EDU 323 Educational Psychology 3
+EDU 339 Educational Psychology 3

+HLM 335 Physical Education for Children 3

+Total Hours 27.00

 All elementary education majors will have a concentration of 21 hours in reading and a second concentration of 21 hours to complete two cognate areas.
 (Some courses counted in the concentration may be General Education Courses).
-The second concentration may be in (1) English, (2) Mathematics, (3) Science, (4) Social Studies, (5) Computers, or (6) Safety/ Health/ Physical Education.
+The second concentration may be in (1) English, (2) Mathematics, (3) Science, or (4) Social Studies.